OSGConnect/tutorial-quickstart/README.md

 You have two ways to set the project name for your jobs:

-1. Add the `+ProjectName="MyProject"` line to the HTCondor submit file.
+1. Add the `+ProjectName = "MyProject"` line to the HTCondor submit file.
 Remember to quote the project name!
 2. Create in your home directory a file with your default project name: `$HOME/.osg_default_project`

 If you do not set a project name, or you use a project that you're not